Ircama/osm-carto-tutorials/pages/41_updating-data.md

 ### Implementing the update procedure

-Once *configuration.txt* and *state.txt* are correctly created, a simple pipeline can be tested to keep the DB updated with *osmosis* and *osm2pgsql*:
+Once *configuration.txt* and *state.txt* are correctly created, a sequence of commands including a processing pipeline can be tested to keep the DB updated with *osmosis* and *osm2pgsql*:

 ```shell
 export PGPORT=5432